How Much Does a Loft Conversion Cost in London? (2026 Guide)

 • VAT on all costs above

-When comparing quotes, make sure you are comparing the same scope.
+Therefore, when comparing quotes, make sure you are comparing the same scope.
 A quote of £48,000 that includes the staircase, electrics and building regulations sign-off is a very different thing from a £48,000 quote that does not mention any of those items.

 Why London Loft Conversions Cost More Than You Expect

-If you have a friend outside London who had their loft done for £32,000 and you are being quoted £58,000 for the same type of conversion, here is why that gap exists.
+For example, if you have a friend outside London who had their loft done for £32,000 and you are being quoted £58,000 for the same type of conversion, here is why that gap exists.

 Labour Costs Are Higher